Canon G7 X Mark II vs Olympus PEN-F

-Both the G7X Mark II and the PEN-F are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the PEN-F does not have a direct predecessor.
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon G7 X Mark II better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.